mahudu97/RegpackTester/README.md

   - -s : skip benchmark process, plot a previous run
     - Other options above still required
     - Default is 0 (don't skip)
+    - Provide the timestamp of the previous run you want to plot

 ## Hardcoded values
 - Block alignment = 48